 What Are Natural Flavors?

 Natural basically means occurring or exist in nature.
 I will be the first to admit that there are a lot of things that exist in nature that I would never want to stick in my mouth.
 Pretty sure most of you agree!
-Think about it, by definition animal urine and feces occur and exist in nature, but I don't intend to eat them!
+Think about it, animal urine and feces occur and exist in nature, but I don't intend to eat them!
 Brings a whole new meaning to "does a bear poop in the woods", if you ask me.
 Not to mention, skunk spray is natural, YUCK!

-The FDA (Food and Drug Administration) website will give you a migraine while trying to search and research!
+The FDA (Food and Drug Administration) website will give you a migraine while trying to search and research.
 It is a vast and extensive site full of federal regulations and code.
-Still, I diligently searched and honestly found more information on "artificial flavors" and "artificial ingredients" than I did on "natural".
+Still, I diligently searched and found more information on "artificial flavors" and "artificial ingredients" than I did on "natural".

 Here is the definition per the FDA code on natural flavors - "A natural flavor is the essential oil, oleoresin, essence or extractive, protein hydrolysate, distillate, or any product of roasting, heating or enzymolysis, which contains the flavoring constituents derived from a spice, fruit or fruit juice, vegetable or vegetable juice, edible yeast, herb, bark, bud, root, leaf or similar plant material, meat, seafood, poultry, eggs, dairy products, or fermentation products thereof, whose significant function in food is flavoring rather than nutritional."

 I really like that part that states "or similar plant material".
 Pretty open ended and vague, don't you think?

 So to put it simply, "natural flavor" means a bi-product of roasting, distillation, heating or enzymolysis of a wide range of "natural" items.
 These processes can create things like essential oils, essences, extracts, oleoresin, protein hydrolysate, and many others.
 These are then used in most prepacked foods.